Lawrence Whalley: Publications

+Personal life and death

-He took early retirement from the University of Aberdeen in 2008 to focus exclusively on his research and after spending a period in the University of Southern California (curtailed by illness) he returned to Edinburgh, where he has remained.
+Whalley took early retirement from the University of Aberdeen in 2008 to focus exclusively on his research.
+After spending a period in the University of Southern California (curtailed by illness), he returned to Edinburgh, where he remained.
 In 2010 he was appointed until 2020 to the part-time staff of the University of the Highlands and Islands with the remit to develop a community-based dementia research program relevant to a rural community.

+Whalley died in Edinburgh on 11 April 2024, at the age of 78.